Skip to Main Content

 Keep

 Librarians recommend that you keep details of good resources somewhere so that you can refer to them again in future.
-Options include:
+Take a look at this guide page for tips on choosing a reference management tool such as Mendeley or RefWorks, pinning or saving records or searches and setting up alerts for new content

 Film, screen and creative media